nordic16/cmus-cheat-sheet/README.md

 <br>It's my personal choice when it comes to choose a CLI music player due to its ease of use, reliability and the features if offers.

 # Installation.

-This step depends on your package manager.
+This step depends on your package manager (pacman, apt, rpm, etc.).
 #### For arch-based distros:
 ```
 sudo pacman -S cmus